edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/risk-assessment.md

 ### Control measures

-- Signage - signage is displayed showing warnings and PPE for the sander
+- Signage - signage is displayed showing warnings and PPE for the bandsaw
-- Training - users trained in safe use of bandsaw, instructed on how to decrease risk of kickback
+- Training - users trained in safe use of bandsaw, instructed on how to decrease risk of kickback, training enforced by access control
 - Equipment - appropriate closed-toe footwear and eye protection must be worn, first aid kit available

 ## Hearing damage